 It is not at all surprising to find your dog reacting abnormally when he is stressed.

-That is when you will see him chewing on things such as furniture, carpets, grass and fur.
+That is when you will see him chewing on things such as furniture, carpets and grass.

 So, by performing the act of chewing, he is trying to ease his anxiety.